About MeRO

 WHAT DOES MeRO DO?
 MeRO improves health outcomes by enabling access to health care using funds sourced through donations and grants, both locally and internationally.
 Both us and another organisation in the Netherlands called Stichting Care4Nepal help fund their work.

 MeRO also operates a small project specifically for women with obstetric fistula.
-This work stalled during COVID, but three patients with obstetric fistula with complex care needs have been supported by funds provided by us.
+This work stalled during COVID, but three patients with obstetric fistula and complex care needs have been supported by funds provided by us.

 HOW DOES ROADS TO REHAB NEPAL SUPPORT MeRO?